Boredom can be difficult to deal with. It can drain you of the desire to do anything and make it tougher for you to be productive.

 A dog that manages to escape from your home with no leash on is vulnerable.
 If he/she runs out on to the road, something truly terrible could take place.

 It’s easy to dismiss boredom in dogs as something that’s not worth getting worked up about, but it can become very problematic if left unaddressed.
-Find out how to effectively combat the boredom your dog is feeling by checking out the tips in next week’s article.
+Find out how to effectively combat the boredom your dog is feeling by reading next week’s article.

 We at TAILored Pet Services understand the ill effects that boredom can have on dogs.
 By partnering up with us, we can ensure that your pets will be able to fun even if you have to go run errands.
 Find out more about how we can help your dogs by contacting us through our website or by calling 425-923-7791.